s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 | Training set | 10,400 | 11,120 |
 | Testing set | 4,460 | 4,540 |

 The distribution of the dataset shows that the number of the two categories are similar.
-There is no need to consider category imbalance.
+There is no need to consider class imbalance.
 ### **Data Loading**
 The dataset is downloaded from Rangpur HPC.
 The path is as following: